CTNE – National Energy Technology Cluster

 Three-year technology plan

-The Cluster mission is implemented by means of a three-year technology plan, reviewed yearly to stay up to date with the evolving national, European and international energy policies and the associates’ research and innovation priorities and the technology transfer programmes.
+The Cluster mission is implemented by means of a three-year technology plan, reviewed yearly to stay up to date with the evolving national, European and international energy policies, the members’ research and innovation priorities and the technology transfer programmes.

-The current technology plan (2023) identifies six priority technological areas of interest, each of them associated to a few (3-5) representative technology roadmaps.
+The current technology plan (2023) identifies six priority technological areas of interest, each of them associated to a few (3-5) representative technology trajectories.

-- Smart networks and micro-networks: technologies, systems and methods for management and control
+- Smart grids and microgrids: technologies, systems, and methodologies for management and control

-- Energy storage: technologies and management and control systems
+- Energy storage: technologies and systems for management and control

-- Smart Grid: innovative devices, technologies, and measurement methodologies
+- Innovative measurement devices, technologies, and methodologies for smart grid applications

 - Energy efficiency and renewable energy sources

-The technology roadmaps deal with topics such as sustainable mobility, power-to-gas, integrated energy networks, digitalization and smart metering, energy storage management, energy production and end-use efficiency, energy production from renewable sources (solar, wind), RES integration in buildings and environment, local energy communities, biochemicals and biofuels, industrial symbiosis in the energy sector (energy recovery from thermal waste), hydrogen as energy vector, carbon capture utilization and storage CCUS (blue hydrogen), energy network integration and digitalization.
+The technology trajectories deal with topics such as sustainable mobility, power-to-gas, integrated energy networks, digitalization and smart metering, energy storage management, energy production and end-use efficiency, energy production from renewable sources (solar, wind), RESs (Renewable Energy Sources) integration in buildings and the environment, local energy communities, biochemicals and biofuels, industrial symbiosis in the energy sector (energy recovery from thermal waste), hydrogen as energy vector, carbon capture utilization and storage CCUS (blue hydrogen), energy network integration and digitalization.

-These areas are characterized by a different level of technological readiness, product innovation, patent activity and by the presence, in most cases, of an adequate and qualified national production sector, including related industries, which, supported by targeted policies and strategies to support research and innovation, will be able to enhance its positioning on the international market for Energy devices and systems, facilitating the energy transition towards a low carbon economy.
+These areas are characterized by a different level of technological maturity, product innovation, patent activity and by the presence, in most cases, of an adequate and qualified national production sector, including its related allied industries.
+The latter, supported by targeted policies and strategies to support research and innovation, will be able to strengthen their position in the international market for Energy devices and systems, thus facilitating the energy transition to a low-carbon economy.

-National Energy Technology Cluster day to day activities
+National Energy Technology Cluster’s day to day activities